ibero-data/duck-ui/docs/index.md

   - title: Query Preview
     details: Preview data before importing with schema customization options

+  - title: Persistent Folder Access
+    details: Mount folders from your computer and access files directly.
+Persists across sessions with one-click import to DuckDB.

+  - title: Duck Brain AI
+    details: Natural language to SQL using local AI (WebLLM/WebGPU) or cloud providers (OpenAI, Claude).
+Your data stays private.

   - title: Fast & Private
     details: All data processing happens in your browser - your data never leaves your machine
 ---